superflows-dev/react-sf-building-blocks/README.md

 ### Detailed Usage

-For detailed usage please read the [documentation 📖](#http://superflows.dev/docs/building-blocks/input)
+For detailed usage please read the<a href="http://superflows.dev/docs/building-blocks/input">documentation 📖</a>

 ## Tests